Defend your drains and pipes from costly damages and repairs. Sewer blockages are one of the fastest growing problems facing cities.

 Blockages occur within the sewer system whenever something goes down a drain that should not.
 Many parents will attest to the fact that children often flush unlikely objects down the toilet and block the lines, requiring the expensive services of a plumber to fix.

-When FOG blockages are detected, the City dispatches crews to the "hot spot" where they try to break up the blockage before an overflow occurs.
-Work crews will use high pressure water to melt the blockage.
-This doesn’t eliminate FOG from the system, it just moves it further down the line where our neighbors must deal with the problem.
+When FOG blockages are detected, the City dispatches crews to the ’hot spot’ where they try to break up the blockage before a sewer overflow occurs.
+Work crews use high pressure water to melt the blockage.
+This doesn’t eliminate FOG from the system, it just moves it further down the line.

 What can I do?

 Help prevent a sewer backup in your home or neighborhood.